vuejs/router/README.md

 ### Missing features

 - `keep-alive` is not yet supported
-- Partail support of per-component navigation guards.
+- Partial support of per-component navigation guards.
 No `beforeRouteEnter`

 ## Contributing